 Pay attention:

-• The fewer Handling Days that you offer, the fewer Estimated Delivery Days the buyer will see
+- The fewer handling time that you offer, the fewer estimated delivery date the buyer will see

-• Offer shipping discounts and additional relevant promotions clearly — in order to win your customers’ hearts
+- Offer shipping discounts and additional relevant discounts clearly — in order to win your customers’ hearts

 How to set up your shipping options: step-by-step guide